Exodromy: Oriented pushouts oriented fiber products

-The oriented fibre product in $\Cat_{\infty,\delta_1}$ of a diagram of \topoi recovers not the oriented fibre product in $\Top_{\infty}$, but rather the \emph{oriented pushout} in $\Top_{\infty}$.
-We shall also have to contemplate the oriented pushout in \smash{$\Topbc$}.
+The oriented fiber product in $ \Cat_{\infty,\updelta_1}$ of a diagram of \topoi does not recover the oriented fiber product in $ \Top_{\infty}$, but rather the \textit{oriented pushout} in $ \Top_{\infty}$.
+We shall also have to contemplate the oriented pushout in \smash{$ \Topbc $}.